-Ulnar mononeuropathy at the wrist (UMW) is an injury of the ulnar nerve resulting in motor and/or sensory deficits in the distribution of the ulnar nerve.
-It is also referred to as Guyon’s canal neuropathy.
-Common causes include external compression caused by repetitive hand usage and compression from ganglia or other mass lesions.
+Ulnar mononeuropathy at the wrist (UMW) refers to an injury of the distal portion of the ulnar nerve resulting in motor and/or sensory deficits in its distribution.
+It is also known as Guyon’s canal syndrome or ulnar tunnel syndrome.1 Common causes include external compression caused by repetitive hand usage and compression from ganglia or other mass lesions.
 The clinical presentation is determined by the location of the injury with respect to the branches of the distal ulnar nerve.

-Disagreement exists in the literature with regards to the most common cause(s) of UMW.
-External compression from repetitive use and ganglia in the region of the wrist are variably cited as the most common cause.
-Additional causes include lipomas, rheumatoid arthritis (causing cynovial cysts or synovial proliferation), tumors, and anomalous anatomical structures (including anomalous hand muscles).
+Disagreement exists in the literature with regards to the most common cause(s) of UMW.1,2 Injury to the distal ulnar nerve may occur due to compression, trauma, or vascular insufficiency.
+External compression from repetitive use and ganglia in the region of the wrist are variably cited as the most common causes.3 Additional causes4 include lipomas, rheumatoid arthritis (causing synovial cysts or synovial proliferation), tumors, and anomalous anatomical structures (including aberrant hand muscles).

 Epidemiology including risk factors and primary prevention

 Epidemiology of UMW is not well-known or studied at this time.
-Ulnar neuropathies are the second most common upper limb entrapment neuropathy, after the median nerve, and the wrist is the second most common entrapment point of the ulnar nerve, after the elbow.
-Risk factors include occupations, activities, and hobbies that put increased pressure at the base of the palm or wrist.
-Cycling has been identified as an activity that is associated with UMW.
-Primary prevention includes avoiding prolonged pressure at the base of the palm or wrist and the use of padded gloves and/or padded handlebars with cycling.
-It is also important to/ ensure adequate fit of any casts, braces, or splints that encompass the wrist to prevent compression of the ulnar nerve.
+Ulnar neuropathies are the second most common upper limb entrapment neuropathy, after the median nerve, and the wrist is the second most common entrapment point of the ulnar nerve, after the elbow.5 Risk factors include occupations, activities, and hobbies that put increased pressure at the base of the palm or wrist.3,6 Cycling has been identified as an activity that is associated with UMW.7 Diabetes has also recently been proposed as a risk factor for ulnar nerve entrapment.8 Primary prevention includes avoiding prolonged pressure at the base of the palm or wrist and the use of padded gloves and/or padded handlebars with cycling.
+It is also important to ensure adequate fit of any casts, braces, or splints that encompass the wrist to prevent compression of the ulnar nerve.

 Guyon’s canal is a tunnel at the wrist between the hook of the hamate and the pisiform bone.
-The floor of the tunnel is formed by tranverse carpal ligament and pisohamate ligament.
-The roof is formed by volar carpal ligament and palmais brevis muscle.
+The floor of the tunnel is formed by the transverse carpal ligament and the pisohamate ligament.
+The roof is formed by volar carpal ligament and palmaris brevis muscle.

 In the forearm, the ulnar nerve gives off the palmar cutaneous branch (supplying sensation to the proximal/ulnar portion of the palm) and, more distally, the dorsal ulnar cutaneous (DUC) nerve that supplies sensation to the dorsal/ulnar aspect of the hand.
 Neither the palmar cutaneous branch nor the DUC nerve traverse Guyon’s canal, and sensation in the distribution of these nerves is spared in UMW.